Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • pronounced pallor of the skin;

-Due to stagnation of blood in the vessels, work worsens internal organs: stomach, liver and kidneys.
+Due to stagnation of blood in the vessels, work deteriorates internal organs: stomach, liver and kidneys.

 Diagnosis of the disease

-For the diagnosis of chronic ischemic heart disease on early stage there are a number of modern informative methods...
+For the diagnosis of chronic ischemic heart disease early stage there are a number of modern informative methods.
 With their help, the clinical diagnosis is clarified and the method of subsequent treatment is determined.

-First of all, the doctor conducts a detailed survey of the patient, auscultation, analyzes the complaints, and finds out the family history.
+First of all, the doctor conducts a detailed survey of the patient, auscultates, analyzes complaints, and finds out family history.

-The next stage is laboratory tests to identify various inflammatory processes in the patient's body and other disorders.
-For this, it is carried out:
+The next stage is laboratory tests to identify various inflammatory processes in the patient’s body and other disorders.
+For this purpose the following is carried out:

 • biochemical and general blood test;